 Plastic Easter eggs are EVERYWHERE during this time of year.
 They are probably one of the most inexpensive, if not THE most inexpensive Easter decoration you can purchase at a retail store.
-You can buy an entire bag for less than a dollar!
-Being the cheapskate I am, I wanted to think of some Easter egg decorating ideas, particularly with plastic Easter eggs, because, well… I’m cheap.
-Here are some fun and easy ideas that you can do in a jiffy just in time for Easter this coming Sunday!
+You can buy an entire bag for less than a dollar.
+Here are some Easter egg decorating ideas with plastic Easter eggs that you can do in a jiffy just in time for Easter.

 Talk about a complete transformation!
 All you need is yarn, glue, and a little bit of time.
 Cover them in yarn and make a yarn Egg Wreath just like this whimsical one from The Sweet Survival.
-I love how she used both small and large eggs.
+She used both small and large eggs.
 Hot glue them onto a wreath form.
 Change the yarn colors to fit your liking.

-I may have saved the best for last!
+We saved the best for last!
 If you like to doodle, this one is for you.
-Alisa Burke, took an ordinary plastic egg and used Sharpies to decorate her eggs.
+Alisa Burke, took an ordinary plastic egg and used Sharpies and paint pens to decorate her eggs.
 Mix the tops and bottoms when your done for a fun look!

-Before you go, check out this 2 minute tutorial for a spring address wreath I made for Joann Fabrics!
+Before you go, check out this tutorial for wood sliced Easter bunnies.